Around one in five adults have experienced some form of abuse in childhood, so you probably know a survivor.

 You cannot support someone if you are not supporting yourself first.

 The more knowledge you have about the impact of abuse, the better you will understand the survivor’s experiences, triggers and reactions that currently may feel bewildering to you.
 Our series of booklets on this website are a useful first step to learning more.
 Read them here

 Ask the survivor what they need.
 Don’t assume that you know what’s best for them and push them in that direction.
 Nobody likes to feel controlled or patronised, but survivors will feel extremely sensitive to any form of control.

 Consider that you may not be the best person to support the survivor around the issue of abuse.
 Someone with less personal involvement – typically a counsellor – will be in a better position to assist and empower the survivor.

 Remember that having experienced childhood abuse is not an excuse for bad behaviour.
-If you are in a close relationship with a survivor who is acting out his pain in a way that is harmful to you, do not tolerate it.
+If you are in a close relationship with a survivor who is acting out their pain in a way that is harmful to you, do not tolerate it.